 Ben is a member of the Columbus Bar Association and Ohio State Bar Association.

 - Columbia University (J.D.
 2014; Harlan Fiske Stone Scholar; Managing Editor, Columbia Human Rights Law Review); Miami University (B.A. in Political Science magna cum laude 2009; University Honors; Phi Beta Kappa)

-- Ohio and U.S. District Courts for the Northern and Southern Districts of Ohio
+- Ohio, U.S. Court of Appeals for the Sixth Circuit, and U.S. District Courts for the Northern and Southern Districts of Ohio

 - Judicial Extern to the Honorable Laura T. Swain, U.S. District Court, Southern District of New York (Spring 2013)